fbq('track', 'ViewContent');

 All of these resources are included in The Life Cycles Collection.
 This massive bundle includes 35 different plant and animal life cycles as well as the Reader's Theater:

-What Came First, the Chicken or the Egg? and the digital resource: Life Cycle Fun Facts!
-Have I mentioned that bundles come with big discounts?
+What Came First, the Chicken or the Eggave I mentioned that bundles come with big discounts?

 Do you teach about life cycles?
 Discover hands-on learning fun with these life cycle ideas and activities!

-Most important, give opportunities to share their learning.
+Most importantly, give opportunities for students to share their learning.
 Although some might be shy about sharing information in front of the class, that's what makes it so memorable!
-The memory is powerful when strong emotions are involved.
-Not only will they remember what they shared, they'll remember what life cycles their classmates shared as well!
+Memory is powerful when strong emotions are involved.
+Not only will they remember what they shared, but they'll also remember what life cycles their classmates shared!

 Do you teach about life cycles?
 Discover hands-on learning fun with these life cycle ideas and activities!